Online Image

 The Benefits of Owning a Dog

 An example of how our pets love us: According to a September 13, 2012, article by the New York Daily News, Michael Guzman died in 2006 and was buried in Villa Carlos Paz, Argentina.
 Shortly after the death of its owner, the family dog disappeared.
-Capitán, a German Shepherd mix, was given to the family by a fired about year earlier.
-A few days later the dog went missing, the family went to visit Guzmán’s grave, and to their surprise.
+Capitán, a German Shepherd mix, was given to the family by a fire about a year earlier.
+A few days later, the dog went missing, and the family visited Guzmán’s grave, and to their surprise.
 Capitán was spotted by the family next to the father’s grave.
 The family had no idea how the dog found the grave.

 For the past 6 years, a German shepherd called Captain has next to the grave pf his owner every night at 6 pm.

-For the past 6 years, a German shepherd mix called Capitán has slept next to the grave pf his owner every night at 6 pm.
+For six years, a German shepherd mix named Capitán has slept next to his owner’s grave at 6 p.m. every night.

 Aren’t dogs amazing?
-Guess you can tell I am a dog lover?
+I guess you can tell I am a dog lover.
 Have you heard about the dog that rode the bus by himself to go to a dog park?
 That was a black Labrador from Seattle named Eclipse.
-Eclipse became a regular fixture on the city’s D-Line after she figured out to ride the bus alone to the dog park.
-According to Lindsay Cohen’s article, the two-year old doesn’t always ride the bus alone.
-She visits the dog park a few times a week, sometimes with and without her owner.
+Eclipse became a regular fixture on the city’s D-Line after she decided to ride the bus alone to the dog park.
+According to Lindsay Cohen’s article, the two-year-old doesn’t always ride the bus alone.
+She visits the dog park several times a week, sometimes with and without her owner.

-Based on the two dog examples, here we see dedication to the dead owner and determination to get to that dog park.
-The character of our fury friends continue to remind us that dog’s truly are “man’s best friend”.
+The two dog examples show dedication to the dead owner and determination to get to the dog park.
+The character of our fury friends continues to remind us that dogs are indeed “man’s best friend.”

 Seattle Labrador learned how to ride bus solo to dog park.

-Oh how we love our pets.
-I recently saw on Instagram, National Love Your Pet Day.
-Another unofficial national holiday that is set aside to give extra attention to and pamper our pets that we love everyday.
-I say, we don’t need an unofficial day to recognize our pets.
+Oh, how we love our pets.
+I recently saw National Love Your Pet Day on Instagram.
+This unofficial national holiday is set aside to give extra attention to and pamper the pets that we love every day.
+I say we don’t need an unofficial day to recognize our pets.
 The love our pets provide, I know we show them love every day.

-When I learned about National Love Your Pet Day on Instagram I couldn’t help but notice pets especially dogs have a presence on social media.
-Dogs have their own hashtages, for one, the dogs of Instagram with 1.3 million followers…need I say more.
+When I learned about National Love Your Pet Day on Instagram, I couldn’t help but notice that pets, especially dogs, have a presence on social media.
+Dogs have their hashtags.
+For one, the dogs of Instagram have 1.3 million followers.
+Need I say more?

-My beloved Elmo, an English Springer Spaniel passed away in 2005.
+My beloved Elmo, an English Springer Spaniel, passed away in 2005.
 I still have Elmo’s pedigree papers from the American Kennel Club.
-My top dog was my third child that I missed even now, nine years later.
+My top dog was my third child, whom I missed nine years later.
 Even if you are not a dog lover, I hope the enjoyment of owning a pet brings tremendous joy to your life.

 Have a great week!